 (a) re-register to a different company type by filing a Form D20, Special Resolution, new Constitution and filing fee of €60 (see CRO Information Leaflet No 35 for more information),

-(b) change their name by filing a G1Q, Special Resolution, amended Constitution and fee of €50 if filed on line/€100 on paper, and
+(b) change their name by filing a G1Q form, amended Constitution and fee of €50 if filed on line/€100 on paper, and

-(c) adopt a new Constitution by filing a G1 and Special Resolution which is free if filed online/€30 on paper.
+(c) adopt a new Constitution by filing it with a G1 form - Special Resolution which is free if filed online/€30 on paper.

 Powered By Inventise